Inflect logo

 Natural Disaster Risk

-Cagliari has a low overall natural disaster risk profile, with an INFORM Risk score of 3.0 out of 10 as of September 2025.
-This stability is a key advantage for critical infrastructure planning.
+Cagliari has a low overall risk profile for natural disasters, with a score of 3 out of 10 as of September 2025.
+This rating indicates a stable environment for critical IT infrastructure, minimizing the likelihood of service interruptions from natural events.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business